WELDING SHIELDING GAS

 Argon, and Helium are examples of an inert gas.

-Reactive and Oxidizing Gas
+Reactive and Oxidizing Shielding Gas

 For application in welding, reactive and oxidizing gasses are those that react in the high temperature welding puddle.
 Oxidizing gasses are often included as part of a blend, but can also be a major or sole component.
 For example 100% CO2 is used with E71T-1C FCAW wires which are designed for its use.